Jimmy Lai’s trial is happening now. Follow the latest updates.

 When asked if he ever attempted to influence foreign policies toward Hong Kong or China through these individuals, Lai responded “never.”
 He also denied ever requesting these individuals to take hostile actions against Hong Kong or China.
 The defense referenced charges that British financier Bill Browder and then-current Japanese Diet member Shiori Yamao were alleged conspirators with Lai.
 Lai reiterated that he does not know either individual and does not speak Japanese.
 He mentioned that Chan Tsz-wah did not discuss Browder or Yamao during their meetings.

-The discussion then turned to Lai’s assistant, Mark Simon, involving Powercore Consulting Company.
+The discussion then turned to Lai’s assistant, Mark Simon, involving Dico Consultants Limited.
 Lai described the company as a paper company without employees, used for handling transactions.
 He met Simon through Bill McGurn.
 Records show that Lai deposited HK$118 million to Simon between 2013 and 2020.
 Lai explained that Simon handled various transactions and personal business matters for him.
 Upon further questioning by the defense, Lai confirmed that he had made donations through Simon to Hong Kong political parties including the Democratic Party, Civic Party, and “Long Hair” Leung Kwok-hung, but he never donated to foreign political parties.

 Regarding donations to American think tanks, Lai stated that he donated because he agreed with their philosophies, such as supporting free markets.
 When asked if he intended to influence US policy toward China through donations, Lai emphatically denied it, remarking that his contributions were minor compared to others and given unconditionally; expecting something in return would be too presumptuous, “I think this is crazy.”
 Lai clarified that he is not a political party member but considers himself a businessman and a social activist due to his involvement in and support for social movements.